nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 # Connection to Symmetry

 The history and terminology associated with orbifolds may seem a bit technical at first, however, the underlying principles are quite straightforward.
-Here I will provide some examples to motivate the use of topology as an intuitive description of patterns.
+Here I will provide some examples to motivate the use of topology as an intuitive description of periodic patterns.
 The majority of this, and the remainder of this discussion is devoted to two dimensional (2D) Euclidean space.
-One of the beauties of using orbifolds is that you can unify the description and enumeration of symmetry groups in non-Euclidean spaces, and with a little modification, can also also use them in 3D <a href="#conway">[4</a>,<a href="#hyde">6]</a>.
+One of the beauties of using orbifolds is that you can unify the description and enumeration of symmetry groups in non-Euclidean spaces, and with a some additional modifications, can also also use them in 3D <a href="#conway">[4</a>,<a href="#hyde">6]</a>.

 ## A division of space